fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_2.md

 ![](Third_circle_ordinal_regression_2_files/figure-GFM/unnamed-chunk-14-3.png)<!-- -->

-<br/> We validated the net benefit of our models compared to the “treat
+<br/> We validated the net benefit of our models compared to the treat-all
-all” policy for F and A/B classes.
+policy for the F and A/B classes.
 For the class C/D, there is no benefit.

 Overall, we observed a major decrease in the performance of the